morancostoya/ECA-Softmax/README.md

 # ECA-Softmax classifier
-We combine elementary cellular automata and softmax regression with L2 regularization to classify MNIST digits.
+We combine elementary cellular automata (ECA) and softmax regression with L2 regularization to classify MNIST digits.
+See [??] for a deteiled explanation.

 ## Requirements:
   - Python 2.7